How to Freeze Selected Panes in Excel (4 Suitable Examples)

 Read More: How to Freeze First 3 Columns in Excel (4 Quick Ways)

-2. Freeze Selected Columns and Rows at the Same Time
+Example 2 – Freeze the Selected Columns and Rows at the Same Time

-• Select the cell below and on the right of the freeze rows and columns.
-In this case, it would be cell C5.
+• Select the cell below and on the right of the row and column you want to freeze.
+In this case, that’s cell C5.

 • Then select Freeze Panes from the Window group of the View tab.